Lab 3: Series and Parallel Resistive Circuit

 -

-Next, we’ll assemble the following series of resistive circuits using the 1kΩ and 10kΩ breadboard.
-The power supply will act as the DC Voltage Source.
+Next, we’ll assemble the following series resistive circuit using the 1kΩ and 10kΩ resistors on a breadboard.
+The power supply will act as the DC voltage source.

 Figure 3.6